lunerrrr/truly-libre-license/README.md

-# truly-libre-license
+# The truly libre license
-A truly free license
+A license that is truly free (free as in freedom)